jw2020c/My-work/README.md

 # My-work
-Show some simple work  I have done in school
+Some are those simple work I have done in school, others are some work I did myself jsut for fun.
+For school work I have written some simple description so everyone can understand what's my goal